 - Who is sensitive to it and who’s not?

 - Why are gluten-containing foods so crazily delicious?

 But really, all the questions can be distilled down into one simple question that you and I want definitively answered…

 While I may not be able to give you as an individual an answer as to whether you should eat the sandwich or not, I’ll try to address what we can actually conclude from scientific literature.

 What Do We Know?

-We know a shit ton about gluten; what it is, what happens when we eat it, how it affects coeliac disease patients, etc. From observational data, cellular interactions, molecular research, human controlled trials.
-We have a LOT of research on gluten.
+We know a lot about gluten; what it is, what happens when we eat it, how it affects coeliac disease patients, etc. From observational data, cellular interactions, molecular research, human controlled trials.
+We have a lot of research on gluten.

-We DO know those diagnosed with coeliac disease should go on a 100% gluten-free diet for life.
+We know those diagnosed with coeliac disease should go on a 100% gluten-free diet for life.